 The performance didn't stop entirely.
 I'm not sure it ever does.
 But something softened in the machinery of it—like a door that had been locked for decades finally opening just enough to let in a draft.

-My mother ironed our clothes every morning.
-My husband folded towels in every hotel room.
-And I—I've spent six decades calculating whether I could afford to be in the room.
+My mom ironed our clothes every morning.
+My dad folded towels in every hotel room.
+And I—I've spent most of my life calculating whether I could afford to be in the room.

 The answer, it turns out, was never really about money.
 It was about all the time spent trying to be someone else's idea of comfortable—and the quiet, enormous cost of never once being asked if you actually were.